felixcao99/neighborhood/README.md

 Expected Output: "Won't you be my neighbor, Felix?"

 Describe: beepBoop()
+Test: "It should return a string "Boop!" if number 12 and a name is inputted."
+Code: beepBoop("Felix", "12");
+Expected Output: "Boop!"

+Describe: beepBoop()
 Test: "It should return a string "Won't you be my neighbor, *name*?" if number 13 and a name is inputted."
 Code: beepBoop("Felix", "13");
 Expected Output: "Won't you be my neighbor, Felix?"